morlandi/django-htmx-forms/README.md

 If you're curious, here below is a detailed explanation of how all this is achieved.

-Form detection happens after loading the remote content from the servder:
+Form detection happens after loading the remote content from the server:

 ```javascript
 ... fetch ...